 Patients with a cardiac diagnosis that are ineligible for Phase II cardiac rehabilitation may elect to participate in Phase III cardiac rehabilitation.
 A referral from your cardiologist is required to enroll.
 Before beginning this maintenance program, participants complete three, one-hour ECG-monitored exercise sessions that assist staff in developing an exercise prescription and screening for adverse responses to exercise.
 Phase III cardiac rehabilitation includes a group-based, medically supervised exercise program, up to five days per week for one hour.
 Phase III cardiac rehabilitation is based on a monthly fee not typically covered by insurance.

-Depending on location, additional activities may include balance and flexibility sessions, pool exercise, an Advanced Training Program (ATP), a cardiac support group, Tai Chi, monthly educational lectures, and stress reduction and weight management groups.
+Depending on location, additional activities may include balance and flexibility sessions, an Advanced Training Program (ATP), a cardiac support group, Tai Chi, monthly educational lectures, and stress reduction and weight management groups.
 These adjunct offerings may represent an additional out-of-pocket cost and are not available at all sites.